Repository open access offers a pathway to making research open without open access publishing fees.

 University of Melbourne staff and students can deposit traditional research outputs in Minerva Access, and most other outputs in Melbourne Figshare.
 These pathways offer quick and easy ways to make your research open access.

-Both Minerva Access and Melbourne Figshare are integrated with Elements, the University's internal research outputs management system, which feeds into researchers' public Find an Expert profiles.
+Minerva Access and Melbourne Figshare integrate with Elements, the University's internal research outputs management system.
+Elements feeds into researchers' public Find an Expert profiles.

 Select the relevant output type below for further guidance.